qmk/qmk_firmware/keyboards/converter/periboard_512/readme.md

-# Periboard 512 QMK Conversion
+# Periboard-512 QMK Conversion

 ## Goal

 Have a low-cost consumer keyboard that can run QMK.
-For this project I converted a Perixx Periboard 512 that is readily available and can be bought for around $40 USD.
+For this project I converted a Perixx Periboard-512 that is readily available and can be bought for around $40 USD.

 ![Imgur](https://perixx.com/pub/media/ebc_fig/PB-512B/Photo/small/W-PERIBOARD-512B-1.jpg)